-Tickets for the luncheon are $70 at the door.
-They can also be purchased by calling 937-228-3939.
+Tickets are $70 and can be obtained by calling 937-228-3939.

 Since its start, 250 men have been honored.

 This year’s top 10 African-American males are listed below, with biographical information taken from materials provided by Parity, Inc.

 Alston is an IT professional and a key member of the Enterprise Information Management team at CareSource.
 Prior to this position, he spent many years with General Electric working in various positions within their Financial Services division.

 He encourages young people to pursue academic preparation in the STEM area.

 Alston is an active member of The Unity Lodge #115.
 His many responsibilities include his participation with a group that focuses on the development of young men called the Pythagorans.